Malware-infected devices can wreak havoc on organizations, but the threat often comes from outside the enterprise.

 Malware siphons everything from an infected device, including credentials and web session cookies.
 With stolen cookies, criminals can masquerade as a legitimate user using an attack called session hijacking.
 Let’s take a closer look at session hijacking, how it can lead to ransomware, and how you can prevent it from jeopardizing your organization.

 Session hijacking occurs when a user’s web session is taken over by an attacker.
 When you log into a site or application, the server sets a temporary session cookie in your browser.
 This lets the application remember that you’re logged in and authenticated.
 Some cookies may last only 24-48 hours, while others last for months.

-Criminals take advantage of malware-siphoned web and device session cookies to perpetrate session hijacking, bypassing the need for credentials and multi-factor authentication (MFA) altogether.
+Leveraging malware-siphoned web and device session cookies, bad actors can perpetrate session hijacking which bypasses the need for credentials (username + password combo), multi-factor authentication (MFA) and even passkeys altogether.
 Session hijacking is an increasingly prevalent precursor to fraud, and even more frightening to the enterprise, ransomware attacks.

 How do criminals steal session cookies?
 Easily (unfortunately).

 Trick user into clicking on a dangerous link or downloading a malicious attachment to infect their device with malware.